What To Do With Old Pillows – Preventing Neck Pain & Eco-Guilt

 We sure didn’t (as we guiltily try to recall when last we purchased a pillow…).

-Even if the majority are lax like us on how often they retire pillows (about every three years on average according to some surveys) spread across eight billion people on the planet, that’s a LOT of pillows going to the landfill.
+Even if the majority are lax like us in how often they retire pillows (about every three years on average, according to some surveys), spread across eight billion people on the planet, that’s a LOT of pillows going to the landfill.

-The majority of these are cheap, disposable pillows (which ironically last less time still than more quality alternatives) that are stuffed with synthetic fabrics, namely polyester fiber.
+Most of these are cheap, disposable pillows stuffed with synthetic fabrics, namely polyester fiber.

-These not only require the acquisition of virgin petroleum to manufacture but break down slowly over the course of decades, leaching microplastics into the environment as they do so.
+These require virgin petroleum to manufacture and break down slowly over decades, leaching microplastics into the environment.

-Even natural sustainable fabrics—like cotton, wool, natural latex, and down feathers—become unsustainable when thrown in landfills.
+Even natural, sustainable fabrics—like organic cotton, ethical wool, natural latex, and down feathers—become unsustainable when thrown in landfills.

-This is because it quickly gets covered in other trash, resulting in anaerobic (without oxygen) decomposition.
-Which in turn leads to the release of methane gas, a GHG that traps heat in the atmosphere 28 to 36 times more effectively than CO2.
+They quickly get covered in other trash, resulting in anaerobic (without oxygen) decomposition.
+This, in turn, leads to the release of methane gas, a GHG that traps heat in the atmosphere 28 times more effectively than CO2.

-Final Thoughts On What To Do With Old, Flat, Gross Pillows
+Final Thoughts On How To Recycle & Reuse Pillows

-Help put Earth’s landfill problems to bed by skipping the trash and instead pursuing alternative options for how to dispose of pillows.
+Help put Earth’s landfill problems to bed by skipping the trash and instead pursuing alternative options for how to dispose of used pillows

-While they might have become a pain in the neck, you can make sure they don’t become a pain for the environment—helping you sleep even better as you settle into your new pillow each night.
+While they might have become a pain in the neck, you can ensure pillows past their prime don’t become a pain for the environment—helping you sleep even better as you settle into your new pillow each night.

 Pin these: